naninovel/docs/docs/en/guide/localization.md

 ![](https://i.gyazo.com/84eea85d3c3deddd187af1ed843f1bd5.png)

 ::: tip
-If you'd like to share the source localizable text with a third party (e.g., for proofreading) but don't want to share the source scenario scripts, change `Source Locale` to some unrelated language you won't actually use, then disable `Expose Source Locale` and add a dedicated locale for the source material.
+If you'd like to share the source-localizable text with a third party (e.g., for proofreading) but don't want to share the source scenario scripts, change `Source Locale` to some unrelated language you won't use, then disable `Expose Source Locale` and add a dedicated locale for the source material.
 That locale can then be exported to the localization [documents](/guide/localization#scripts-localization) or [spreadsheets](/guide/localization#spreadsheet).
 :::

-To add a locale, create a sub-folder inside `Resources/Naninovel/Localization` (the *localization resources root*) with a name equal to one of the [RFC5646](https://gist.github.com/Elringus/db90d9c74f13c00fa35131e61d1b73cb) language tags you wish to support.
+To add a locale, create a subfolder inside `Resources/Naninovel/Localization` (the *localization resources root*) with a name equal to one of the [RFC5646](https://gist.github.com/Elringus/db90d9c74f13c00fa35131e61d1b73cb) language tags you wish to support.
 For example, to add German, create `Resources/Naninovel/Localization/de`.
 The "Language" drop-down in the built-in game settings UI will automatically include all added locales.

-Be aware that you do not have to create a sub-folder in the *localization resources root* for the *source locale*.
+Be aware that you do not have to create a subfolder in the *localization resources root* for the *source locale*.
 All project resources stored outside the *localization resources root* belong to the *source locale* by default.

 The *localization resources root* path can be changed in the localization configuration menu via the `Loader > Path Prefix` property.
 Note that the configured path is relative to a "Resources" folder (not "Assets").
 Unity handles Resources folders in a special way; you can have multiple such folders anywhere inside the project to organize locale-specific assets.

 ::: tip
-Instead of using the `Resources` folder, you can opt for a different resource provider; for example, with [addressables](/guide/resource-providers#addressable) you can bundle locale-specific resources independently from the main game package and download them on demand.
+Instead of using the `Resources` folder, you can opt for a different resource provider; for example, with [addressables](/guide/resource-providers#addressable) you can bundle locale-specific resources independently of the main game package and download them on demand.
 :::

 ## Default Locale